Definition of Laundry Sizing for Ironing

 Laundry sizing or fabric finishes are also available in aerosol and trigger spray bottles for home use.
 They can be purchased in most mass markets or online from Amazon.

-Sizing is the preferred method of adding body and crispness to clothes made of man-made fibers such as polyester or cotton/polyester blends because vegetable-based starch will not adhere to these fibers.
+Sizing is the preferred method of adding body and crispness to clothes made of human-made fibers such as polyester or cotton/polyester blends because vegetable-based starch will not adhere to these fibers.
 It can be used with the lower ironing temperatures recommended for these fabrics.

 Alternative Names Of Laundry Sizing